University Policy and Procedure Statements

-Third party companies hired to work on websites in the CMS must be approved by the committee.
-Third party companies must follow all guidelines outlined this policy.
+Third-party companies hired to work on websites in the CMS must be approved by the committee.
+Third-party companies must follow all guidelines outlined in this policy.

 Websites in violation of standards may be shut down for noncompliance.
 The committee will notify the associate vice president or dean of the department that owns the website about noncompliance issues.
 The content provider has 30 days to make progress on bringing their site into compliance.
 If no progress has been made after 30 days, the website will be shut down until all issues are resolved.